ritu456286/InvigoPulse/README.md

 # InvigoPulse

-InvigoPulse is a one-stop solution for both Inventory and Deadstock Management.
+Welcome to InvigoPulse - Your one-stop solution for both Inventory and Deadstock Management.

+## Overview

+InvigoPulse is a comprehensive management system designed to streamline inventory and deadstock processes.
+It offers a user-friendly interface and powerful features to optimize inventory control and management, making it an essential tool for businesses of all sizes.

-## Description
+## Features

-InvigoPulse provides comprehensive management for inventory and deadstock, offering features to streamline processes and optimize inventory control.
-The project consists of two main components: a backend server and a client application.
+- **Inventory Management**: Easily track, organize, and manage inventory items with detailed information including inventory ID, brand, description, size, quantity, and more.

+- **Deadstock Management**: Efficiently handle deadstock items, track their status, and manage them effectively to reduce wastage and maximize profits.

+- **User Management**: Securely manage user accounts with features for authentication, authorization, and role-based access control to ensure data integrity and privacy.

+- **Reporting and Analytics**: Gain insights into inventory performance with customizable reports and analytics, allowing for informed decision-making and strategic planning.

+- **Integration**: Seamlessly integrate with existing systems and tools to enhance productivity and workflow efficiency.

 ## Getting Started

-To get started with InvigoPulse, follow the steps below:
+To get started with InvigoPulse, follow these steps:

 ### Prerequisites